trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 This status page is updatable using CloudCannon.
 This allows a team of non-developers to update the status page while the developers focus on the problems at hand.
 Alternatively it can still be updated through a storage provider and hosted anywhere static files can be served.

 There are a number of alternatives to Uptimerobot with their own API.
-As an extension the data could be downloaded to the site as a json object which reduce the reliance on their uptime.
+As an extension the data could be downloaded to the site as a JSON object which reduce the reliance on their uptime.

 Feel free to use the status page template or contribute updates.
 If you have any questions comment below or on the repo.
-Remember to checkout [status.cloudcannon.com](http://status.cloudcannon.com) if you are experiencing any issues.
+Remember to check out [status.cloudcannon.com](http://status.cloudcannon.com) and our [status twitter account](https://twitter.com/CCAppStatus) if you are experiencing any issues.